Phone Meeting Format

 Now glory be to God!
 By his mighty power at work within us, he is able to accomplish infinitely more than we would ever dare to ask or hope.
 May he be given glory in the church and in Christ Jesus forever and ever through endless ages.
 Amen.

 Thank you for being here and for sharing.
 We will close with the Lord's prayer.
-Will someone volunteer to lead us in the Lord's prayer in the version of your choice?
+Will someone volunteer to lead us in the Lord's prayer in the expression of your choice?

 Our Father who art in Heaven